jkulawik/blog/_drafts/discord-alternative.md

 Texting apps which are focused on direct messaging and group chats are a dime a dozen.

-These won't replace Discord, but are worth mentioning to establish what I'm going for, as many "Discord alternative" articles on the net tend to act like these are even remotely suitable.
+These won't replace Discord, but are worth mentioning to establish what I'm going for, since many "Discord alternatives" articles tend to act like these are even remotely suitable.

 While not necessarily bad for what they are, texting apps aren't in Discord's ballpark.
 They tend to be mobile-first apps too, which usually makes for a clunky desktop experience.
+Examples:
+* WhatsApp
-* WhatsApp, Messenger and so on
+* Messenger
 * Signal (A+ for privacy though)

 Feature-wise they tend to be very similar:
-* Voice chat: sometimes
+* Voice chat: usually
 * Screen sharing: somewhat rare
 * Multichannel support: never
 * Custom emoji: no